FreedomBen/breakout71/Readme.md

 # changelog

 ## next goals
-- [jaceys] Move the restart button out of the menu, so that it is more easily accessible
 - [jaceys] A visual indication of whether a ball has hit a brick this serve
 - choose starting perks
 - wind : move coins based on puck movement not position

+## next release

-- Top down /reach: punishing now, maybe only reset if you hit the lowest populate row of the level, if it's not a full width row
+- Top down /reach: now only the lowest level of N bricks resets combo, and all other bricks do +N combo
+- picky eater: don't reset if no brick of ball color
 - main menu : show high score

-## next release

 - keep high score of past runs
 - tooltip on stats
 - fixed : looping didn't work
+- two abstract levels, stripes and openings
+- added reset button for perks in lab mode

 ## 29058469